-Students 5512/Page 18 of 25 HARASSMENT, INTIMIDATION, AND BULLYING (M)
+Students 5512/Page 20 of 28 HARASSMENT, INTIMIDATION, AND BULLYING (M)

-At the regularly scheduled Board of Education meeting following its receipt of the Superintendent's report on the results of the investigations to the Board or following a hearing in executive session, the Board shall issue a decision, in writing, to affirm, reject, or modify the Superintendent's decision.
+Superintendent's decision.
 The Board's decision may be appealed to the Commissioner of Education, in accordance with N.J.A.C.
 6A:3, Controversies and Disputes, no later than ninety days after issuance of the Board of Education's decision.